YFValue (YFV) Price Reaches $1.63 on Exchanges

-YFValue (YFV) traded flat against the US dollar during the twenty-four hour period ending at 18:00 PM Eastern on May 15th.
-During the last seven days, YFValue has traded flat against the US dollar.
-One YFValue coin can now be bought for about $1.63 or 0.00008941 BTC on major exchanges.
-YFValue has a total market capitalization of $7.54 million and $1,534.00 worth of YFValue was traded on exchanges in the last day.
+YFValue (YFV) traded flat against the US dollar during the one day period ending at 22:00 PM E.T. on May 20th.
+During the last week, YFValue has traded flat against the US dollar.
+YFValue has a total market cap of $7.54 million and $1,534.00 worth of YFValue was traded on exchanges in the last 24 hours.
+One YFValue coin can now be purchased for about $1.63 or 0.00008941 BTC on cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.